-Permission has been granted by for floodlights in Croke Park which will be in place in time for the Six Nations rugby matches.
+Croke Park gets permission to intall floodlights which will be in place in time for the Six Nations rugby matches.

 An Bord Pleannala has given the go ahead for the installation of floodlights at Croke Park stadium.
 The GAA is wasting no time with work on the new lighting to ensure that it is in place for the Six Nations rugby matches.